Our Highlights From the Northland

 Our highlights from the Northland of New Zealand took us all the way from Auckland to Cape Reinga and back again in eight days.

-This was the first time we had ever traveled in a camper, and our full tour of New Zealand would take us almost three months.
+This was the first time we had ever traveled in a campervan, and our full tour of New Zealand would take us almost three months.

 We took our first days getting used to our camper, which we named Lorna after a friend of ours.

-Even though we started skipping some sights from our list, or just going to a place for a quick stop, we have to say that our tour of the Northland took much longer than we had planned for.
+Even though we started skipping some sights from our list, or just going to a place for a quick stop, we have to say that our tour of the Northland took much longer than we had planned.